6 tips to help you save on your next exchange.

 1. Don’t just use your bank

-Banks are notorious for overcharging consumers, this applies to international payments as well as everyday banking services.
-Banks charge a commission when you send money overseas, and their foreign exchange rates are usually 3% or more above the market rate.
-Compare international transfer companies and spend a couple of minutes opening an account and you’ll be rewarded with a better deal.
+Banks are notorious for overcharging consumers — this applies to ordering currency as well as everyday banking services.
+Banks charge a commission when you exchange currencies, and their foreign exchange rates are usually 3% or more above the market rate.
+Specialized currency exchange companies often offer a better deal.

 |Exchange rate||$1 = €0.918||$1 = €0.942|

 2. Sometimes it’s worth paying a higher fee to get a better exchange rate

 Don’t go for the first exchange company you see just because they don’t charge a fee.
 Often these companies offset this by offering a poor exchange rate.
 Before you agree to the terms, make sure you compare several providers to ensure you get the best exchange rate.

 |Amount received when